Farmer Friends: Part III

 Located 45 minutes east of London in Norwich, ON.
 You can also find them during the fall at the Covent Garden Outdoors Market.

-Urban Roots is a non-profit organization created by Heather, Richie, Graham and Jamie, four strangers from four different backgrounds, who have been brought together through the power of food.
+Urban Roots is a non-profit organization created by Heather, Richie, Graham and Jeremy, four strangers from four different backgrounds, who have been brought together through the power of food.
 Their mission is to use vacant spaces in the city to grow vegetables, bringing the community together, provide food education and offer a wide range of locally grown vegetables to many neighbourhoods.

 They are currently located on Nolan Ave in London, but they hope to slowly expand to as many vacant spaces as possible across the Forest City.